CodeYourFuture/HTML-CSS-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Alena Lazareva
-- Your City:
+- Your City: Glasgow
-- Your Slack Name:
+- Your Slack Name: @Alena Lazareva

 # Homework Details

-- Module:
+- Module: HTML & CSS
-- Week:
+- Week: 2

 # Notes

 - What did you find easy?
+HTML is pretty straightforward

 - What did you find hard?
+Layouts

 - What do you still not understand?
+How to style Nav & Buttons in a professional way

 - Any other notes?